 The U.S. insurance and health care system is often confusing to international students and is usually very different from that of their home countries.
 For example, a “national” health insurance plan is not available for all U.S. citizens or international students.
-If you are unsure about your insurance coverage and which doctors you can see, you can always contact GO Minnesota program staff.

 Insurance for each student begins at the start of the semester and runs until the day before the next semester starts.
 So, if you arrive for fall semester, your insurance will begin in August and end mid-January.